 Capabilities are the bread and butter for most enterprise architects, and for this reason, Ardoq has improved and standardized our best practices for Business Capability Modeling.

-To properly map your business capabilities, we have created a standard template which you can use to answer these key questions:
+To properly map your business capabilities, we have created a standard template that you can use to answer these key questions:

 Questions to Be Answered:

-The information below is included in the business capability modeling module, which is available in-app from the best practice menu.
+The metamodel is the core of your Business Capability model and needs to be defined and structured for getting the right data for your objectives.
+The information below is included in the business capability modeling and realization use case guide bundle, which is available in-app from the best practice menu.

 For this example, we will use our standard naming convention so that filtering and examples are consistent.
-You are able to use your own and simply replace the guide with your own custom field configuration.
+You can use your own naming convention and simply replace the fields recommended in the guide with your own custom field descriptions where applicable.

 Business Capabilities Workspace (Flexible): Business Capability